 There are several individual filters that can make up a single saved filter set.
 Each filter’s function is briefly outlined next:

 Note: These two NBAR2-specific filters are always present; however, they will have no impact unless you have specifically configured your device (and LogicMonitor) to collect NBAR2 data.
 The requirements and configurations for NBAR2 are discussed in Configuring Monitoring for NetFlow.

-Note: Multiple criteria within a single filter is joined using an OR operator; criteria across multiple filters in the same saved filter set is joined using an AND operator.
+Note: Multiple criterion within a single filter is joined using an OR operator; criteria across multiple filters in the same saved filter set are joined using an AND operator.